 - Sackets Harbor, USA

 As I said earlier, we took a cruise from Gananoque (20-minutes away from Kingston).
 We chose a 2.5-hour cruise around the islands that also shows shipwrecks and makes a full circle (this one).
-Thinking about it now, maybe I wouldn’t take the shipwreck tour again because guess what, you actually don’t see the shipwrecks underwater at all (maybe on a super clear day you will have a chance?).
-The information given was interesting, but next time I would choose a castles tour or something more interesting.
+Thinking about it now, maybe I wouldn’t take the shipwreck tour again because guess what, you actually don’t see the shipwrecks underwater at all (maybe on a super clear day you would have a chance?).
+The information given was interesting, but next time I would choose a castle tour or something more interesting.

 Thousand Islands Hotels

 NOTE: If your flight is early in the morning the next day, you might want to rush it and go directly to Montreal without staying overnight in Thousand Islands (it is about a 2 hour drive).
 If this is your case, please refer to my Airport Hotels recommendations section below.

 Me, on the other hand, I had enough time and I really wanted to relax on my last day with my best friend sipping on a glass of red wine.
 I am very happy we decided to stay overnight!

 Here is the hotel I stayed at plus other suggestions for Thousand Islands hotels sorted by price and reviews:

 Luxury ($220 CAD and up): All Suites Whitney Manor is a 4-star apartment that simply looks amazing!
 This one is located in Kingston and it is the perfect place to spend the night and gather back your energy!
 The Noble Suites is an amazing 4-star inn that has a rustic feel but with modern facilities.
 It is located in Brockville, not far from Thousand Islands and it is surrounded by local shops and restaurants!